Covenant Christian High School (DeMotte, Indiana)

 Covenant Christian High School is a private Christian high school located in DeMotte, Indiana, United States.

 About

-Covenant Christian opened in DeMotte in 1999.
+Covenant Christian, now DeMotte Christian High School, opened in DeMotte in 1999.
 The school started with one ninth grade class.
 Initially 14 first-year (freshmen) students attended.
 In the three subsequent years, another grade level was added, so that by the fall of 2002, the school had freshman through senior students.
 In the spring of 2003 the first class graduated with 15 students, along with two exchange students who received recognition for their time at Covenant.

 Current enrollment now stands at about 110.

 Educational philosophy

 The purpose of Covenant Christian is to educate students in such a way that each student will become a useful and creative citizen of Christ's Kingdom and of the student's community.
 Therefore, education includes a variety of academic, physical, spiritual, and service components.